-

 Mexidol® contains the active ingredient ethylmethylhydroxypyridine succinate that belongs to the class of antioxidants.
 Antioxidants inhibit oxidative processes that occur in various disorders of the nervous and cardiovascular systems, as well as in cases of alcohol and drug intoxication.

-Mexidol® is indicated for use in adults over 18 years of age for:
+The drug Mexidol® is used in adults over 18 years of age:

 - acute cerebral circulation disorders;